HOME Medication Safety

 - Not taking a medication prescribed by a provider

-- Interactions between different drugs
+- Interactions between different drugs (including over-the-counter, herbals and supplements)

 - Prescriptions for medications that may cause harm in the elderly